TEALSK12/apcsa-public/curriculum/Unit4/Unit4-Map.md

 | [Lesson 4.09][]   | _Magpie Lab (Day 1)_
 |:----------------|:--------------------
 | **Objectives**  | Students will complete a long-form lab, using if statements, algorithms, the String class, arrays, and ArrayLists.
-| **Assessments** | Students will complete the College Board’s AP CS A Magpie Chatbot Lab.
+| **Assessments** | Students will complete the College Board's AP CS A Magpie Chatbot Lab.
 Students will answer assessment questions on the fourth class exam.
 | **In Class**    | Lab: [Magpie Chatbot Lab][] Magpie Chatbot Lab Activity 1 & 2
 | **Reading**     | Barron's Ch.
 6 (8th or later: Ch.
 7)
 | **Homework**    |